dglav/Portfolio/README.txt

-This portfolio was built upon a template provided by HTML5 UP and customized by me, Drew Glavich.
+This portfolio was built upon a html-css template provided by HTML5 UP and customized by me, Drew Glavich.

-From this project, I am gaining experience working in another developer's code base, and at the same time learning from a more experienced front-end developer than I.
-I call that a win-win.
+From this project, I am gaining experience working in another developer's code base, adding backend functionality and at the same time learning from a more experienced front-end developer than I. I call that a win-win.

 If you would like to see any of my projects that I have written from the ground up, please see my projects linked on this repo.